joesurf/sgunchained-repo/README.md

 <p>Users can choose to sign in to save their experiences as well as improve our recommendation by providing personal information and past selections.
 All users will first be directed to a landing page which seeks to understand their current mood or interest.
 After that, they will recommended a few activities based on their responses, of which they can filter based on various constraints like cost, location and availability.
 The website will also provide details for how to conduct the activities suggested.</p>

 <p>After the experience, users can write personal notes about the experience which will be saved.
 They can also rate and comment on each particular activity or share their experience bucket with others.
-Activities which are not completed can be saved ot a wishlist. </P>
+Activities which are not completed can be saved to a wishlist. </P>

 ### Problem Motivation